MarzDell/SPA/README.md

 - #### Styling

-    Styles of the each page was choosen to match all, that the user changing the page from one to another willl see the connection as well as pictures.
+    Styles of the each page was chosen to match all, that the user changing the page from one to another will see the connection as well as pictures.
     I tried to keep minimalism and do not add too much content on pages as some of the users may leave the page due too overloaded pages.
     As well my styling fits to every age of the users as it is simple and tidy.

-- #### Images
+- #### Website images

-    All images have been choosen to match and have been downloaded from pinteres.
+    All images have been chosen to match and have been downloaded from pinterest.

 ### Wireframes